queicherius/reading-list/javascript/serializing-big-objects.md

   - Serialize a big (100mb) javascript object into a string so it can be saved into redis
   - Blocking while serializing is okay, blocking while deserializing is NOT.
 - **`JSON`**
-  - :+1: Native
+  - :+1: Native, no module needed
   - :+1: Pretty fast (~1s)
   - :-1: Blocking the event loop
 - **[`msgpack`](https://www.npmjs.com/package/msgpack)**
   - :-1: Slow (about 5 times slower than JSON)
+  - :-1: Blocking the event loop
 - **[`BSON`](https://www.npmjs.com/package/bson)**
   - :-1: Doesnt handle objects bigger than 17mb in the JS version
+  - :-1: Blocking the event loop
 - **[`Response.json()`](http://azimi.me/2015/07/30/non-blocking-async-json-parse.html?utm_source=javascriptweekly&utm_medium=email)**
-  - :-1: Not available in node.js and polyfills use native JSON
+  - :-1: Not available in node.js and polyfills use native JSON anyway
 - **[`json-parse-stream`](https://www.npmjs.com/package/json-parse-stream)**
   - :-1: EXTREMELY slow (300+ times slower than JSON)
   - :-1: Overhead of building the object again
+  - :-1: Blocking the event loop
 - **[`jsonparse`](https://github.com/creationix/jsonparse)**
   - :-1: Slow (about 30 times slower than JSON)
   - :-1: Even tho its streaming, it blocks the event loop